cwnit/toolkits/collections/googleappscript/google_sheets/readme.md

 # <a name="top">CWN Google Appscript Google Sheet Library</a>

-CWN has created a project of Google Appscript modules that can be easily included into any spreadsheet that can save time and add effiencies to teams and individuals using Google Appscrpt.

-## Table with only the class specified {#table-with-only-the-class-specified}

 <table style="width: 200px; float: left;" border="0" cellspacing="0">
 <tbody>
 <tr>
 <td>sadaD</td>
-<td>dsfas</td>
+<td>CWN has created a project of Google Appscript modules that can be easily included into any spreadsheet that can save time and add effiencies to teams and individuals using Google Appscrpt.</td>
 </tr>
 </tbody>
 </table>